 Publicly funded new medicines

-As a partnership, we have funded approximately $2.4M in the last four years and employed the equivalent of approximately 30 FTE researchers across 25 institutions directly or through collaboration.
+As part of the Breast Cancer Research partnership with the Health Research Council of NZ and the Breast Cancer Foundation NZ, we have jointly funded $3.2M in the last four years and employed the equivalent of approximately 30 FTE researchers across 25 institutions directly or through collaboration.

 "We are slowing the death rate down by 1% per year."

 We support research into finding a "cure" for breast cancer by making the disease one that women can endure and survive by funding novel research into: prevention, earlier detection, predictive and prognostic diagnosis, appropriate and tailored treatment and broadening the knowledge base around breast cancer and treatment with a focus on the 17% with poorer outcomes and the 30% with recurring or metastatic cancer.